ftm1337/docs/docs/eTHENA/Benefits/THE.md

 ---

-title: Benefits to Liquidity Providers
+title: Benefits to THE Token Holders
 grand_parent: eTHENA
 parent: Benefits
 has_children: